Onrust Island: State Naval Base

 Onrust now became a good place for commercial ships to dock, and so they did.
 Soon a massive coaling station was established at nearby Kuiper Island (Cipir Kahyangan) which attracted even more traffic.
 A plan by Van den Bosch to connect and fortify Onrust, Kuiper, Purmerend and Kerkhof islands did not make it.
 In 1856 Onrust got a wooden dry dock.
 A description published in 1868 stated Onrust was able to repair all steam ships and sailing ships.
 It had a smithy driven by steam power with a steam hammer and all tools required to work iron.
 The colossal shear legs was visible from afar and the wooden dry dock made a good impression.
 There was a coal station at Kuiper, and it was brought closer to Onrust by a Bamboo bridge.
 On Onrust there was a big round Martello-like tower with heavy pivot guns.
 Fresh supplies were shipped from Batavia on a daily basis.
 A water factory provided drinking water.
 There was also an artesian aquifer in the center of the island, but its water was warm and unsuitable to drink because of the salt it contained.
-Most houses collected rain water.
+Most houses collected rainwater.
 There was a daily market at Onrust for vegetables, fruits, meat poultry etc. Most of the local population lived in bamboo houses, but these were getting replaced by stone ones.
-There were about 100 Europeans with their families, 80 mostly local soldiers, furthermore there were local laborers, Javanese and Chinese, all 1,500 people and about 300 forced laborers.
+There were about 100 Europeans with their families, 80 mostly local soldiers; furthermore, there were local laborers, Javanese and Chinese, all 1,500 people and about 300 forced laborers.

-On 4 November 1869 the iron Onrust Dock of 3,000 tons arrived at Onrust.
+On 4 November 1869, the iron Onrust Dock of 3,000 tons arrived at Onrust.
 It started a period wherein Onrust was the main naval repair shipyard in the Dutch East Indies.
 The later arrival of Onrust Dock of 5,000 tons prolonged this period.
 However, after the completion of Tanjung Priok in 1886 there was no reason at all to have a naval base at Onrust.
-In 1886 the naval bases at Onrust Island was abandoned.
+In 1886 the naval bases at Onrust Island were abandoned.